guandi1995/guandi1995.github.io/_posts/2020-04-16-Loss-Function.md

 But in the context of an optimization algorithm, the function used to evaluate a candidate solution is referred to as the objective function.
 Objective function is the function we want to minimize or maximize.
 In the context of machine learning or deep learning, we always want to minimize the function.
 That is why objective function is considered as cost function or loss function.

-**Machine learning and deep learning is to learn by means of a loss function.** In calculating the error of the model during optimization process, a loss function must be chosen.
+**Machine learning and deep learning is to learn by means of a loss function.** With the help of some optimization function, loss functions learns to reduce the error in prediction.
+In calculating the error of the model during optimization process, a loss function must be chosen.
 However, choosing loss functions is challenging because it is problem dependent.
 Therefore, it is important that the chosen loss function faithfully represent our design models based on the properties of the problem.

 ### Types of Loss Function